-PreReq: Eng 21 or ESL 21 or Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 102
+PreReq: Eng 21 or ESL 21 or Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 100E or placement in Eng 102

 Introduction to Western Religions: Ancient Religions of the Mediterranean, Primal religions of America and the Pacific, Judaism, Christianity, and Islam.
 Focus is on modern versions of Christianity and new Religious Movements in the United States.
 (3 lec hrs.)